AlexandreDecan/sismic/docs/execution.rst

 A :py:class:`~sismic.simulator.Simulator` makes use of several protected methods for its initialization or to compute which transition should be processed next, which are the next steps, etc.

-These methods can be easily overriden or combined to define other semantics.
+These methods can be easily overridden or combined to define other semantics.

 Additional (protected) methods